alshedivat/al-folio/_pages/about.md

  from the Turkish Ministry of Education.
 I earned my Ph.D. in 2022 from Cranfield University, where I focused on the security of in-vehicle CAN communication.
-Before that, I completed my MSc in embedded systems engineering from the University of Leeds with distinction in 2016 and my bachelor's degree in Electrical and Electronics engineering in 2013.
+Before that, I completed my MSc in embedded systems engineering from the University of Leeds with distinction in 2016 and my bachelor's degree in Electrical and Electronics engineering from Çukurova University in 2013.